GET READY TO

 FfL promotes balance rather than an all-or-nothing mentality.
 This realistic way of eating is sustainable and promotes both healthy foods and self-control.

-This is your forever guide to eating whole foods!
+This is your forever guide to creating a healthy relationship with food!

 If you're ready to ditch processed foods and put your family on a path to a healthier life, a great place to begin is with our article How to Get Started with a Healthy, Real-Food Lifestyle.